sblinde/vep-polaris/README.md

 ## Contributing

-At this time, this is a small side project by Sam Blinde as she endeavors in the world of bioinformatics.
+At this time, this is a small side project owned by me, Sam Blinde as I endeavor in the world of bioinformatics.
 As this project may grow over time during my learning, I'd welcome the following support:

 -   Suggesting a new tool in this repo
 -   Submit a bug fix if you come across one